MintXeido/SkyAutoMusic-Peppermint/README.md

 3. Scroll down, copy the displayed text, and paste it into a `.txt` file.
 4. Launch *Sky: Children of the Light*.
 5. Open **Sky: CotL AutoPlayer**, select the song and playback speed, then click on the game window within 3 seconds of setting the speed.
-6. To stop playing, simply close the terminal.
+6. To stop playing, close the terminal.

 ---